breki/breki/git.md

 - `git branch`: displays a list of checked out branches and which is the active branch
 - `git checkout <branch>`: switches to a different branch
+- `git reset --hard origin/<branch_name>`: resets the branch, undoing all local changes.
+The `--hard` option changes all the files in your working tree to match the files in `origin/branch`